About 20 Gauge Ammo

 Regardless of your preferred terminology, 20 Gauge shotgun shells have maintained a consistent, loyal following over the years and are available from nearly every recognized ammo manufacturer.

-Components of a Shotgun Shell
+Comdponents of a Shotgun Shell

 A shotgun shell is a self-contained cartridge filled with metallic 'shots' - small spherical projectiles contained in a plastic or paper tube called a hull.

 Located beneath the shot is the wad or wadding.
 Usually constructed from paper or plastic, the wadding creates a barrier between the shot and the powder.
+Although original Shotgun Ammo used black powder, today's 20 Gauge Ammo utilizes smokeless powder.

-The Shot: A shotgun shell is a self-contained cartridge filled with metallic 'shots' - small spherical projectiles contained in a plastic or paper tube called a hull.
+A shotgun shell is a self-contained cartridge filled with metallic 'shots' - small spherical projectiles contained in a plastic or paper tube called a hull.
 Most shots are made from metal (lead, steel, tungsten, or bismuth).
 However, non-lethal shotgun shells can be loaded with rubber, rock salt, or small bean bags.

-The Wad: Located beneath the shot is the wad or wadding, usually constructed from paper or plastic.
+Located beneath the shot is the wad or wadding, usually constructed from paper or plastic.
 The primary purpose of the wad is to prevent the shot and powder from mixing and provide a seal that prevents gas from blowing through the shot rather than propelling it.

-The Powder: Originally, Shotgun Shells used black powder.
+Originally, Shotgun Shells used black powder.
 However, today's modern 20 Gauge Ammo utilizes a far more efficient smokeless powder that takes up far less space.

-The Hull: Usually made from paper or plastic, the hull is a tube often capped at the base by a metallic head cover that retains a primer, and a wadding inside the case typically contains the shot charge.
+Usually made from paper or plastic, the hull is a tube often capped at the base by a metallic head cover that retains a primer, and a wadding inside the case typically contains the shot charge.

 REDUCED RECOIL